51 Fun Things To Do in the Blue Mountains in 2024

 Few people know as much about outdoor adventuring and the Blue Mountains as the team of staff here, their passion for the region is palpable.
 They’ll love talking to you about your plans and also sharing some local tips to help you make the most of your time adventuring in the Blue Mountains.

 Insider tip: Don’t be afraid to stop for a chat about your plans adventuring in Katoomba.
-Aussies are very friendly and love a chat – especially about a common love of the outdoors.
+Aussies are friendly and love a chat – especially about a common love of the outdoors.

 Getting there: 5-minute walk from Katoomba Station